Letters of intent (LOI) and full proposals are evaluated based on six review criteria:

 E4A Definition:

 The aims of the research are important to advancing health and racial equity.
 The findings of the research can inform priorities around policy, program, and practice development and implementation.
-Our funding aligns with the Foundation’s efforts to build a national Culture of Health rooted in equity that provides every individual with a fair and just opportunity for health and well-being, no matter who they are, where they live, or how much money they have.
+Our funding aligns with the Foundation’s efforts to restructure systems and structures rooted in equity that provide every individual with a fair and just opportunity for health and well-being, no matter who they are, where they live, or how much money they have.
 Research funded through E4A will help inform the creation of such conditions.

 What we’re looking for (and where):